-[Each of [defined terms] is established in the European Union and/or in the UK and is registered under the Regulation (EC) No. 1060/2009 (as amended) (the CRA Regulation).]
+[Each of [defined terms] is established in the [European Union/United Kingdom] and is registered under [Regulation (EC) No. 1060/2009 (as amended)/Regulation (EC) No. 1060/2009 as it forms part of UK domestic law by virtue of the European Union (Withdrawal) Act 2018.]

-[Not Applicable - No ratings have been or are expected to be assigned to the Notes to be issued at the request of or with the co-operation of the Bank in the rating process.]
+[Not Applicable - No ratings have been or are

+expected to be assigned to the Notes to be issued at the request of or with the co-operation of the Bank in the rating process.]